 One strategy regarding non performing loans is to make them a performing note with a loan modification as described above and then keep the note.
 The investor who purchased the NPL now has a performing note and the borrowers will be making their payments to the investor as long as they own the home.
 Once the note becomes performing it also becomes much more valuable and could be sold on the market to another investor who is looking for a performing note.

 If you are able to get a big enough discount on the note and renegotiate a payment amount with the borrower you may be able to make returns higher than 20 percent on your investment.

 Short sale on a non performing note

 If an investor buys a note and the borrower wants out of the house a short sale may be the best option.
 If the non performing loan is the only loan on the house then the investor has complete control over the short sale process.
 He can approve or deny any offer since he is essentially the bank now.
 The investor should be able to make a nice profit even after paying real estate agents and closing costs due to the low cost of the note.
 If there are other loans on the property then you would have to negotiate with those lien holders and it gets much more complicated, but is possible.
 Here is an article that explains the short sale process.

 Foreclosure on a non performing loan

-I have no experience with any of these loan selling companies, but I have heard good things about Gemini and PPR.
+I have no experience with any of these companies.

-This is all very new to me, I learned most of this about two weeks ago at my conference and I am by no means an expert.
 I am very intrigued by the possibilities of buying non performing loans for flips and long-term rentals.
-It appears most of Granite’s notes are priced lower than where I like to have my rentals, but there may be possibilities to make money by using the other methods I mentioned.
-I plan on doing more research on other companies and maybe I will venture into this field some day.
+I have attempted to find some NPLs in my market; Colorado, but there are very few right now.
+I plan on doing more research and maybe I will venture into this field some day.